OpenSWPC/OpenSWPC.github.io/src/3._Tools/0301_snapshot.en.md

     surface (`ob`, `fs`), the topography color map will be overlaid.
 For other cross sections, the velocity structure in the section will be overlaid.

-!!! bug "Limitation of the BMP format"
-    Output to `bmp` format occasionally fails as this format has a restriction to the image size. `ppm` format is recommended.

   `-pall`
   : Visualize including the absorbing boundary region.
 This option works